 Farm and Sing

-Calling out to singers, farmers, craftspeople, ritual makers, folklorists, pagans:
+Calling out to singers, farmers, craftspeople, homesteaders, folklorists, pagans:

 Farm & Sing

 We are excited and delighted to announce our folk camps for the summer of 2022!

 On our farm, we tend organic apple trees and other fruits and berries; we raise lambs; we milk sheep.
 And we sing, and gather with friends and neighbors to reimagine and perform ancient animist agricultural folk rituals: to thank and honor our flock, the trees, the land, the sun, the earth, the clouds, the stones.

 We invite you to join us in work, in song, in crafts, in foraging, in creating ritual on our beautiful farm.

 We are holding three sessions this summer 2022: